-- 9.1 Before the student is due to return to study a reminder will be sent out by the Student Records team with the link to the online registration system.
-Students must show their intention to return by completing the online registration. - 9.2 Apprenticeship team holds a tripartite meeting with the employer and apprentice to agree a date to return to learning.
+- 9.1 Before the student returns to study, a reminder will be sent out by the Student Records team with the link to the online registration system.
+Students must show their intention to return by completing the online registration. - 9.2 The Apprenticeship team will hold a tripartite meeting with the employer and apprentice to agree a date to return to learning.

-9.3 Student Visa holders will need to apply for a new visa before they can return to UK.
-They must contact visa-advice@ucb.ac.uk to request a new CAS at least 8 weeks before they are due to travel.

-- 9.4 Students returning must be mindful that there can be no guarantee that the modules and programme remaining for study will be available in the same way as would have been had the Leave of Absence not occurred.
-It may be that some modules are not available in a particular semester, or that they may have been replaced or revised, if a module is not available, the department will agree a substitute could be made available.
-This may mean that a student may need to take longer to complete their programme than might otherwise be expected or may be transferred to a re-validated programme, if the same programme is not available. - 9.5 Student's returning from a Leave of Absence do not have the right to resubmit or resit assessments undertaken prior to the period of deferral, unless specified in the letter from Registry. - 9.6 If a student is returning to study following suspension imposed as a penalty the student will be permitted to return at the end of the period of suspension subject to any conditions that may have been imposed. - 9.7 If a student wishes to return at earlier date than then agreed deferral period, they will need to request it in writing by emailing to Registry@ucb.ac.uk.
+- 9.3 Student Visa holders will need to apply for a new visa before they can return to the UK.
+They must contact visa-advice@ucb.ac.uk to request a new CAS at least 8 weeks before they are due to travel. - 9.4 Students returning must be mindful that there can be no guarantee that the modules and programme remaining for study will be available in the same way as would have been had the Leave of Absence not occurred.
+It may be that some modules are not available in a particular semester, or that they may have been replaced or revised.
+If a module is not available, the department will agree to a substitute module and when it will be delivered.
+This may mean that a student may take longer to complete their programme than might otherwise be expected or may be transferred to a re-validated programme if the same programme is not available. - 9.5 For programmes with PSRB requirements, it may be necessary for a student to undertake a short period of practical study to refresh their skill levels. - 9.6 Students returning from a Leave of Absence do not have the right to resubmit or re-sit assessments undertaken prior to the period of deferral, unless specified in the letter from Registry. - 9.7 If a student wishes to return at an earlier date than the agreed deferral period, they will need to request it in writing by emailing Registry@ucb.ac.uk.
 Please note that modules and programmes may not be available at the earlier date, (see point 9.4).